-"I love the place and what it did for my family- the Stephen Gaynor School turned my child into a student."
-To learn more about or to register for the 2012 Gaynor Gala, visit: www.stephengaynor.org.
+"I love the place and what it did for my family the Stephen Gaynor School turned my child into a student."
 National Center for Learning Disabilities honors Stephen Gaynor School at the annual "Celebrating Our Schools" Luncheon For the second year, members of the National Center for Learning Disabilities (NCLD) community, including educators, parents, and leaders in special education, gathered to shine a spotlight on schools doing great work to support students with learning disabilities.
 The second annual "Celebrating Our Schools" Luncheon was hosted at the 3 West Club in New York City in October.
 This year, the Pete & Carrie Rozelle Award was presented to two deserving schools: the Stephen Gaynor School and Public School 380, The John Wayne Elementary School.
 Senior advisor to the NFL Commissioner, Joe Browne, joined in the festivities and introduced the Pete & Carrie Rozelle Award and the two award presenters.
 The award was presented by alumna Cassidy Kahn, who spoke eloquently about the impact that Stephen Gaynor School had on her life and could not have given higher praise to the committed staff and faculty.
 Dr. Scott Gaynor accepted the award on behalf of the Stephen Gaynor School.
-NCLD's Pete & Carrie Rozelle Award was created by NCLD's Board of Directors in 2000 to honor the organization's founders by recognizing schools that are successful in addressing the learning and social/emotional needs of students with learning disabilities (LD) and other students who struggle with learning.
-Founded in 1977, NCLD is committed to ensuring success for all individuals with learning disabilities in school, at work, and in life. \upprox
+NCLD's Pete & Carrie Rozelle Award was created by NCLD's Board of Directors in 2000 to honor the organization's founders by recognizing schools that are successful in addressing the learning and social/ emotional needs of students with learning disabilities (LD) and other students who struggle with learning.
+Founded in 1977, NCLD is committed to ensuring success for all individuals with learning disabilities in school, at work, and in life. \checkmark